Changes to Aeroplan Flight Rewards: Everything You Need to Know

 'Change flight' button available on select bookings on Air Canada Aeroplan website.

-As I mentioned this feature is in beta testing and not possible for every booking.
+As I mentioned this feature is in beta testing and is not possible for every booking.
 If the “Change Flight” button is unclickable and greyed out, online changes are not available.

 'Change flight' button is greyed out and not available on some bookings on Air Canada Aeroplan website.